RaceOsuna/rancid_tomatillos/README.md

 3. **Rating and Reviews:** Users can rate movies on a scale of 1 to 5 stars and leave personalized reviews to share their opinions with others.

+4. **Responsive Design:** The app's user interface is designed to be responsive and adapt to various screen sizes, ensuring a consistent and enjoyable experience on desktops, tablets, and mobile devices.

-4. **Testing with Cypress:** The app includes automated tests using Cypress, a JavaScript-based end-to-end testing framework.
+5. **Testing with Cypress:** The app includes automated tests using Cypress, a JavaScript-based end-to-end testing framework.
 These tests ensure that the app functions correctly and reliably.

 ## Installation